 There are some programs that do this on their own, but if you use Adobe programs you may want to stick with those rather than experimenting with new software which may or may not work.

 Adobe Photoshop can be forced do this, but you must do it manually–either by slicing or using various methods (using the ruler, setting guides and selecting 7.5×10 sized slices, then pasting into a new file for each letter sized piece of the image).

 However, the best way to do this is to use Adobe Illustrator (if you have it).
-This tutorial is set up using Adobe CS3, but it certainly works in CS2 and CS4 and likely most versions back for a very long time.
+This tutorial is set up using Adobe CS3, but it certainly works in CS2 and CS4 and the Adobe CC, the latest version.

 1. Create a new file in Illustrator and set your page dimensions to your desired final print size.

 2. Go to View menu, select Show Page Tiling

 3. Go to File, select Print

 4. On the main Print setup screen, find the Media area on the right size and set the paper size to letter (or whatever is the paper size/largest your printer can go. usually this is letter, 8.5×11″).